iaine/design/audio/networks.md

 ### Source

-Influenced by Shintaro Miyazaki's algorythmics.
+Influenced by Friedrich Kittler's Discourse Networks and questions raised in Alan Liu's Friending the Past